Lucodivo/NoopScenes/README.md

         set(GLFW_LIB_LOCATION "C:/directory/that_contains/glfw3.lib")
         set(GLFW_LIB actual-name-of-glfw3-static-library) # ex: glfw3-x64-d
       ```
 3) Finally, build using *CMakeList.txt* in the root directory of this repository.
+When running the project, ensure that
+the working directory is at the root directory.

 ### Standards
 *In this project, consistency is often valued over absolute best convention.*

 #### Dimensions
-- Any dimensions/positions in the code will always refer to length in meters
+- Any dimensions/positions in the code will always refer to length in meters where a concrete unit matters.

+#### 3D Math
+- mat3/mat4 are all considered to be column major. (ex: aMat3.c[ i ][ j ] leads you to column i, row j)
+- vec2/vec3/vec4 are all considered to be column vectors.
+    - A consequence of this is that M * *v* is legal but *v* * M is not.

 #### Coordinate System
 - Right handed-coordinate system with the z-axis representing the upward/downward movement.
-  - Justifications:
+Although mostly
+  arbitrary, here are my justifications:
-    - Blender & GLM (by default) are right-handed systems and are tools used for this project
+    - Blender and the gltf file format use right-handed coordinate systems and are used for this project
     - ~~Z is up is used in Blender and is a tool used for this project~~ [Working in Blender uses Z-up but Blender exports Y-up by default]
     - Shortening a 3D vector to a 2D by cutting off the third value (z) to acquire "ground coordinates" is appealing